echen347/TGT-QR/mft/RESEARCH_LOG.md

 - ETHUSDT may be more predictable than other tickers
 - Lower confidence threshold helps generate more trades
-- **CRITICAL**: Need to verify why train/test results are identical - possible bug **Status**: 🔍 Investigating date filtering in backtester
+- **CRITICAL**: Need to verify why train/test results are identical - possible bug
+- ML RF only works on ETHUSDT, fails on all other tickers tested **Status**: 🔍 Investigating date filtering in backtester

 ---